jordnkr/BottleItemsAppExample/README.md

 # BottleItemsAppExample
- A simple app to demo Bottle
+ A simple app to demo [Bottle](https://bottlepy.org/) by creating and deleting items.

  ## Create Database
  Run the `db_script.py` file to create the database.